friedunit/concurrent-programming-GUI/README.md

-# Purpose: As a new engineer for a traffic congestion mitigation company, you have been tasked with developing a
+# Java Swing GUI working with concurrent programming, Threads, and Runnable interface

-Java Swing GUI that displays time, traffic signals and other information for traffic analysts.
+Purpose: As a new engineer for a traffic congestion mitigation company, you have been tasked with developing a Java Swing GUI that displays time, traffic signals and other information for traffic analysts.
 The final GUI design is up to you but should include viewing ports/panels to display the following components of the
 simulation: